cohesivejones/load-balancer/README.md

 # Load Balancer
 ## Purpose
-Illustrate the use of nginx as a basic load blancer
+Demonstrate the use of nginx as a basic load blancer to service-a, service-b and service-c.

 ## Setup instructions
 1. Install docker